Explore S&P Global

 Senior officials from government, academia, industry, and startups share insights and strategies to attract talent and enable continued innovation.

-Showcasing early-stage research from universities, fellows, and entrepreneurs at kiosks on Innovators Row using posters, whiteboards, and other media.
+Showcasing early-stage research from universities and incubators using posters, whiteboards, and other media at kiosks in the Clean Energy Commons.

 NextGen Huddle